ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/webpack-2/index.md

 <img src="../webpack/resources/seed.png" alt="Grid Example" />

-### Override ag-Grid CSS
+### Override AG Grid CSS

-There are many ways to override the CSS with Webpack, but if you use the configuration above then you can override ag-Grid CSS as follows:
+There are many ways to override the CSS with Webpack, but if you use the configuration above then you can override AG Grid CSS as follows:

 - Place your application-wide CSS file(s) in a directory other than `./app` - for example `./css/`.
 Remember that CSS under `./app` is treated differently - it is used for component-scoped styles.